 Wireless carriers operating in a free market context have the incentives to put spectrum resources repurposed and licensed for the private sector to their highest use in supplying services to consumers and thereby generating the highest economic returns.
-Even if extremely expensive, relocating federal agencies to free up spectrum for commercial use should be taken with the present and future of the booming mobile broadband economy in mind.
+Even if extremely expensive, relocating federal agencies to different spectrum bands to free up spectrum for private commercial use on an exclusive basis should be taken with the present and future of the booming mobile broadband economy in mind.